tangollama/cis411_lab1/labreports/LAB_jc1581.md

 _Note: You are free to use any diagraming tool and framework that you want as long as it clearly communicates the concept.
 I typically use a UML System Use Case or [UML Sequence Diagram](https://www.uml-diagrams.org/index-examples.html).
 If you do not have a preferred diagramming tool: [draw.io](http://draw.io) or [lucidchart](http://lucidchart.com) are good cloud-based options._

 # Step 2: Enhancing an Architecture
-After an initial release and a few months of operation, Serve Central encounters a tremendous growth opportunity to extend their service and provide a volunteer recuitment and management interface to __four__ of the primary volunteer entities in the United States.
+After an initial release and a few months of operation, Serve Central encounters a tremendous growth opportunity to extend their service and provide a volunteer recruitment and management interface to __four__ of the primary volunteer entities in the United States.
 As such, a reevaluation of the architecture is required, one that allows:

 1. Thirdparty services to both input and retrieve data from the Serve Central model/datastore.
 (For instance, receiving volunteer opportunities from United Way chapters across the country.)
 2. Building organization-specific interfaces on top of the Serve Central business and data logic.
 (For instance, allowing the registration services of Serve Central to be embedded in the website of local churches, [ah-la Stripe embedding](https://stripe.com/payments/elements).)